 Here are some ideas below to beat the Black Heart and open your heart back up again.

 Tell someone how you feel.

 There’s nothing like the feeling of being honest.
 Carrying around feelings we don’t express can make the heart feel heavy and congested.
 Express them.
 Call, meet, write, sing a dang song.
 Be specific.
 Be honest.
 Be vulnerable.
 Your heart will release a great weight when you tell someone how you truly feel.

 Let go of whatever you’ve been holding onto for too long.

 We all have a story we tell ourselves.
 “I’m bad at relationships.”
 “He broke my heart.”
 “My parents fucked me up.”
 What if you re-wrote your story?
 What if you released this belief you have about yourself and created a new one?
-I’m a firm believer of recognizing issues, understanding them backwards and forwards, and working through them until you feel “cured”.
+I’m a firm believer in recognizing issues, understanding them backward and forwards, and working through them until you feel “cured”.
 But bigger issues linger, they pop up in new & unexpected ways.
 Our issues will always want to drive us.
-It’s your decision if you want to keep taking a back seat, or finally take control of the wheel.
+It’s your decision if you want to keep taking a back seat, or finally, take control of the wheel.